-Baking soda can be used for multi purposes.
+Baking soda can be used for multi-purposes.
 You can use this ingredient to remove difficult stains from your cooker.
-Add a generous amount of baking soda, a few drops of dish soap and two tablespoons of water together.
+Add a generous amount of baking soda, a few drops of dish soap, and two tablespoons of water together.
 Mix them well to make a gentle paste.
 Use a non-scratching sponge to make a scrub of baking soda solution on the outer pot of the cooker.
 While scrubbing is complete wipe down the paste with a microfiber cloth, no water is needed.
-Make it sure that the heating element parts are completely free of residue before using your cooker again.
+Make sure that the heating element parts are completely free of residue before using your cooker again.

 Use Ammonia Fumes to Make a Deep Clean

 Remove the liner from the cooker.
 Now choose a bowl that is small enough to set the inside of the cooker.
 Place the bowl on the bottom of the cooker and fill it with ammonia fumes.
 However, never pour the ammonia directly on the cooker.
 Cover the cooker by its lid and wait around 12 to 24 hours.
 Ammonia fumes will disclose the dirt and grime from the walls.
 Remove the lid from the cooker and take the bowl out.
 Use a paper towel or microfiber cloth to wipe up the loosened crud from the inside of the cooker.

 Remove Water Spots with White Vinegar

 The slow cooker with dark stoneware can show water spots from repeated use and cleaning.
 A deep cleaning method is necessary to remove any mineral spots.
 Fill the cooker with water, add 1 cup of white vinegar with it.
 Leave the cooker to soak for a few hours or overnight.